kiranmai-codes/100-Days-of-Code/100-days-of-code/week-01/day-01.md

      https://www.geeksforgeeks.org/equilibrium-index-of-an-array/
      https://www.geeksforgeeks.org/inversion-count-in-array-using-merge-sort/

-- 📚 What I learned: Theory - Array Indexing, Looping, In place algorthim, Sorting Algorthims, Two Pointer Technique, Sliding window - fixed,variable size, prefix sum, kadane's algorthim, search algorthims, bit manipulation, 2d arrays
+- 📚 What I learned: Theory - Array Indexing, Looping, In place algorthim, Sorting Algorthims, Two Pointer Technique.

 I’ve covered all the theoretical concepts and implementations of these topics by manually dry-running the code.

-- 🔜 Plan for tomorrow: Start Problems solving problems on leetcode on the topics above.
+- 🔜 Plan for tomorrow: continuation of concepts on array.